dbt, Incremental Models, Merge Strategy, Performance Optimization, Analytics Engineering

 Conclusion

 Incremental models represent a fundamental shift from batch-oriented to continuous transformation patterns.
 By processing only what's changed, they enable real-time analytics at scale while controlling costs.
-Whether you're integrating Kafka streams or transforming traditional database changes, mastering incremental strategies is essential for modern analytics engineering.
+Whether you're integrating Kafka streams with Conduktor or transforming traditional database changes, mastering incremental strategies is essential for modern analytics engineering.

 Sources and References